luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022/README.md

 **IMPORTANT NOTE**: navigate **inside the Publish folder and select all the files with Ctrl+A**, then click on your mouse right button and create the ZIP file with Winrar or WinZip

+If you have some doubts see this youtube video: https://www.youtube.com/watch?v=LHJTUvjw9po

 ![image](https://github.com/user-attachments/assets/de636ffa-c5bb-4703-813e-28f4fb214ef8)

 Create the ZIP file with Winrar